nickyoung-hashicorp/eks-vault-db-roles/README.md

 ```
 The EKS cluster can take 15-20 minutes to provision, so you can run `tail -f apply.log` to check on the apply.

-In the mean time, open a new terminal tab and configure Vault on the EC2 instance.
+Once the `null-resource.configure-vault` process appears finished, open a new terminal tab and configure Vault on the EC2 instance.

 ### Configure Vault
 Open a new terminal session and SSH to the EC2 instance: